opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Register model tasks per node

-Controls how many registered model tasks can run in parallel on one node.
-If set to `0`, you cannot register models to any node.
+Controls how many register model tasks can run in parallel on one node.
+If set to `0`, you cannot run register model tasks on any node.

 ### Setting